Cross-Camera Trajectories Help Person Retrieval in a Camera Network: Proposed Method

 In this section, we introduce our trajectory generation module, which can be divided into two stages, adjacency graph generation and trajectory optimization.

-\subsubsection{Adjacency graph generation}
+\subsubsection{Adjacency Graph Generation}

-At this stage, we aims to get the spatiotemporal consistency between the members in the candidate set as much as possible.
+At this stage, we aim to get the spatio-temporal probability between the members in the candidate set.
 We take the candidate set generated by HC as the input.
-First, we define that each element $f^p_q$ in the candidate set $\omega_i$ is a vertex $v_i$ in the graph and all the vertices constitute the vertex set $V=\{v_1,v_2,...,v_n\}$.
-Each vertex $v_i$ has two attributes $c_i$ and $t_i$, which indicate the camera they belong to and the time they appear.
-Then, we combine the vertices in pairs, adding directed edges between each pair of vertices.
-We define the $e_{ij}$ as the edge between $v_i$ and $v_j$.
-The direction of $e_{ij}$ is determined by the time of $v_i$ and $v_j$.
-When the time $t_i$ is prior to $t_j$, the direction is from $v_i$ to $v_j$, otherwise from $v_j$ to $v_i$.
-All edges $e_{ij}$ forms the set $E$.
-Then we define a probability function $Q(e_{ij})$ whose inputs are edges $e_{ij}$ in $E$.
+First, we define that each element $f^{\alpha_k}_i$ in the candidate set $\omega_m$ is a vertex in the graph and all the vertices constitute the vertex set $V=\{v_1,v_2,...,v_{|w_m|}\}$.
+We define the index of vertex $v_p$ in $T$ as $\beta_p$ and define the $e_{pq}$ as the edge between $v_p$ and $v_q$.
+The direction of $e_{pq}$ is determined by the time of $v_p$ and $v_q$.
+When the time $t_p$ is before $t_q$, the direction is from $v_p$ to $v_q$, otherwise from $v_q$ to $v_p$.
+All edges $e_{pq}$ form the set $E$.
+Then we define a probability function $Q(e_{pq})$ whose inputs are edges $e_{pq}$ in $E$.
 The $Q$ function can be expressed by the following formula:

 where $\psi$ is the spatio-temporal model introduced in Section \ref{section:spatio-temporal}.
-The $d_{ij}$ is the distance between $c_i$ and $c_j$, and $\bigtriangleup t_{ij}$ is the time difference $ \lvert t_i-t_j \lvert $.
 After that, then we apply the conditional random field to obtain a spatial-temporal consistent trajectory model.
-The spatial-temporal association graph obtained from the previous step is defined as the graph $G=\{V,E\}$, the graph obtained after conditional random field processing is represented by $\hat{G}=\{V,\hat{E}\}$ and the the total probability model of spatial-temporal consistency graph of the trajectory is defined as $\Pi(V,E)$.
-Therefore, the method of obtaining spatial-temporal consistent graph can be expressed by the following formula:
+The spatial-temporal association graph obtained from the previous step is defined as the graph $G=\{V,E\}$.
+The graph obtained after conditional random field processing is represented by $\hat{G}=\{V,\hat{E}\}$.
+And the total probability model of the spatio-temporal consistency graph of the trajectory is defined as $\Pi(V,E)$.
+Therefore, the method of obtaining spatio-temporal consistency graph can be expressed by the following formula:

 The total probability $\Pi(V,E)$ describes the probability that the constructed graph satisfies spatial-temporal consistency under the condition that the edges are $E$ and the nodes are $V$.
 When the total probability $\Pi(V,E)$ obtains the maximum value, the corresponding $E$ is the solution $\hat{E}$.
 Because the total probability formula is difficult to calculate, we solve the formula (\ref{ai}) by approximate inference.
 We assume that the probability of each pair of nodes satisfying spatial-temporal constraints is independent of each other, then the total probability formula can be expressed as: